-Responsible offices are charged with periodically ensuring that policies for which they are responsible are reviewed.
-They may propose to their Vice President or the President that a policy be revised or decommissioned when it is no longer needed or is more effectively combined with another policy.
+Responsible offices are charged with periodically ensuring that reviewing policies that they maintainfor which they are responsible are reviewed.
+They may propose to their Vice

+President or the President that a policy be revised or decommissioned when it is no longer needed or is more effectively combined with another policy.
 Other University students, faculty, or staff may also propose revising or decommissioning a policy.
 In all cases, these proposals shall be considered by the Senate and the President in the same manner as a new policy proposal.